AndrewGodwin86/nexus-graphql-server/README.md

 - [graphql-tools](https://github.com/apollographql/graphql-tools) to generate the schema
 - [GraphiQL](https://github.com/graphql/graphiql) for exploring the GraphQL

-This server started off its life in [Apollo Launchpad](https://launchpad.graphql.com/new)
+This project started off its life in [Apollo Launchpad](https://launchpad.graphql.com/new)

 ## Nexus REST API